Sawtaytoes/OneForm/README.md

 ## What is OneForm?

-OneForm is a form library.
+OneForm is a form state mangement library for [ReactJS](https://github.com/Sawtaytoes/OneForm/tree/master/packages/react#oneform) & [SolidJS](https://github.com/Sawtaytoes/OneForm/tree/master/packages/solid#oneform).

 > Okay...
 So what's that mean to me?

-OneForm is a way to manage the state of your form.

 Just about every developer uses forms, and you'll almost always run into a situation where your requirements are too complex for a simple solution.